Dinesh-D-2000/Machine-learning-classifier-model-to-predict-the-covid-19-disease-in-patients/README.md

 <p align="center">Fig 7: Trained neural network model classifies the patient as covid negative</p>
   </p>
   <h2>Conclusion</h2>
- <pre />AI and deep learning play an essential role in COVID-19 cases identification and classification using computer-aided applications, which achieves excellentand accurate results for identifying COVID-19 cases based on known symptoms.
+AI and deep learning play an essential role in COVID-19 cases identification and classification using computer-aided applications, which achieves excellentand accurate results for identifying COVID-19 cases based on known symptoms.